Foxboron/Blog/_posts/2014-07-09-mailpile,-sendmail-&-procmail.markdown

   3. mailpile

-This setup assumes you know how to portforward port 25, which needs to be open to receive mail.
+This setup assumes you know how to portforward port 25, which needs to be open to receive mail, along with how to setup a domains DNS records.
 I will also assume basic knowledge on any Linux distro.
 Even if the configurations are slightly different, there should be no major issue.

 Sendmail will work as the Message Transfer Agent (MTA), it will control outgoing mail and incoming mail.
 Procmail works as a Mail Delivery Agent